unknownbrackets/maxcso/README.md

 Description
 ===========

-A fast ISO to CSO compression program which uses multiple algorithms for best compression ratio.
+A fast ISO to CSO compression program for use with PSP and PS2 emulators, which uses multiple algorithms for best compression ratio.

-Basic Usage
+Basic usage
 ===========

 ```sh